Cleveland Clinic logo

 How are spider veins treated?

-• Sclerotherapy.
-This is a minimally invasive treatment option for spider veins in your legs.
-A provider injects a chemical solution into your spider vein to close it off.
-You should see your spider vein go away in about three to six weeks.
-Some people need several sessions to fully get rid of their spider veins.
+• Sclerotherapy: Your provider injects a chemical solution into the spider veins to close them off.
+You should see them go away in about three to six weeks.

 Advertisement